gouri-panda/XPlayer/README.md

 * [Espresso](https://developer.android.com/training/testing/espresso/setup)

-# Contributing
-Get started with this simple and easy to follow project , it doesn't matter whether you are a beginner or a pro in android-development and open source !
+## Contribution
+This project is simple and easy to follow.
+Just follow the steps under **Getting started to contribute** section and you can contribute to the project and make **XPlayer** the best available Media Player. </br>
-We are always here to help you out and get started . </br>
+Don't worry if you are a beginner in **Android Development** or in **Open Source,** we are always here to help you out in getting started. </br>
-Find a issue and then solve  the isssue and make a pull request to the repo.
-If you didn't find any helpful issue for you then raise a issue and start solving the issue.
-Also if you like this project please give a star to motivate us!
+Check out the **Issues** tab to find the issue you can help with.
+Or, you can raise a issue and start working on it. </br>
+If you like this project, give a star to motivate us.